LLNL/merlin/docs/source/modules/installation/installation.rst

   otherwise made available to, the merlin container.

-To run a merlin docker container with a docker redis server cut and paste the commands below in to a ``docker-compose.yml`` file.
+To run a merlin docker container with a docker redis server, cut and paste the commands below into a new file called ``docker-compose.yml``.
+This file can be placed anywhere in your filesystem but you may want to put it in a directory ``merlin_docker_redis``.

 .. literalinclude:: ./docker-compose.yml
    :language: yaml

-This file can then be run with the ``docker-compose`` command.
+This file can then be run with the ``docker-compose`` command in same directory as the ``docker-compose.yml`` file.

 .. code:: bash